publishing.co.uk

 Do I need a developmental edit for my first book?

-Usually yes — structural problems are the most common reason debut novels don't land, and they're the hardest to spot in your own work.
+Usually yes — structural problems are among the most common reasons debut novels don't land, and they're the hardest to spot in your own work.

 Can beta readers replace a developmental edit?